yatharthrajput/Handwritten-Digits-Generation_DCGAN/README.md

 3.)
 Tensorflow
 <br>
 ## Optimizer Used:
-Adam Optimizer:It is a stochastic gradient descent method that is based on adaptive estimation of first-order and second-order moments.
+Adam Optimizer:<br>It is a stochastic gradient descent method that is based on adaptive estimation of first-order and second-order moments.

 ## Loss Function
 Loss Funtion:Binary CrossEntropy